rimuadmin/ProtoFlex/docs/Browser-Interface.md

 ProtoFlex has a browser interface to show the state of the emulated radio.
 Some attributes, like meter values, can be changed while ProtoFlex is running using this interface.

 # Main Page
+The main page shows the radio model and version numbers, the maximum limits of the radio and the internal state values.
 ![ProtoFlex Main Page](https://github.com/rimuadmin/ProtoFlex/blob/main/images/protoflex_main.png "ProtoFlex Main Page")

 # Slices Page